How to Request Cells in Google Sheets

 You can choose which services to connect — in this case, we want Webhooks and Google Sheets — using the search or find and add them directly in the constructor.
 Click the Continue button in the upper right corner.

-Click on the block with the question mark at the center of your screen and select the "Webhooks" block — this block starts the flow.
+Click on the element with the question mark at the center of your screen and select the Webhooks element — this element starts the flow.

 Click the Add button to create a new webhook.